Flat-coated Retriever: Temperament

-The Flat-Coated Retriever is an active, multitalented bird dog with a strong desire to please people.
-Exuberant, confident, and outgoing, they make a loving family pet and can be companions to small children, provided adults are nearby to direct this dog's boisterous enthusiasm.
-They are usually very good with other dogs and even cats.
-These retrievers require plenty of exercise and engagement to help channel their natural sporting energy.
-The British Kennel Club recommends that owners provide dogs with at least 2 hours of exercise a day.
 While they will protect their owners and property with an assertive bark, they are unlikely to back up such noise with actual aggression.
 Because of their excellent sense of smell, combined with their boundless energy and eagerness to please their masters, they are sometimes used as drug-sniffer dogs.
 They are used in the breeding program for The Guide Dogs for the Blind Association in the UK, both as a breed and as cross-breeds with the Labrador Retriever.

-Eager and quick to learn, they are best trained in short intervals, as they may bore with repetition.
-The Flat-Coated Retriever is a slow maturing dog, as they do not reach full maturity until 3–5 years of age.
-Even then, these dogs retain their youthful, puppy-like outlook and demeanor well into old age.
 Paddy Petch, author of The Complete Flat-Coated Retriever, refers to these dogs as the "Peter Pan" of the retriever breeds, given they never quite grow up.

-The Flat-Coated Retriever is a "natural" breed and enjoys partaking in "natural" activities such as rolling in feces, playing in mud, and digging.
-These dogs are also "thinking" dogs, meaning they want to please but look for a way to bend the rules.
-This characteristic helps with their hunting ability but only if they are bonded with their owner.
-These dogs will work for themselves or not at all if there is no motivation to work with the handler or dog-handler bond present.

 History

-Originating in the mid-19th century in England, the Flat-Coated Retriever gained popularity as a gamekeeper’s dog.
+Originating in the mid-19th century in England, the Flat-Coated Retriever gained popularity as a gamekeeper's dog.
 Part of its ancestry is thought to have come from stock imported from North America from the now extinct St. John's water dog, but this is unverified.
 Canadian seafarers are thought to have brought Newfoundlands to British ports, and they factored into the ancestry of the Flat-Coated Retriever.
 Collie-type dogs may have been added to increase the breed's trainability along with the Newfoundland for strength and Setter blood for enhanced scenting ability.
 The first examples of the breed were introduced around 1860, but the final type was only established 20 years later.